tm-a-t/telegram-bot-handbook/pages/book/index.md

 # Papercraft Book

-Welcome to Papercraft Book!
+Welcome to the Papercraft Book!
 This is your guide to developing user-friendly, feature-rich, and stable bots for Telegram messenger.
-The book is independent of any specific programming language or library.
-It includes examples for different libraries, and I will gladly accept contributions from readers who add examples for additional libraries.
+The book is independent of any specific programming language or library — I will gladly accept contributions from readers who add examples for different libraries.

-[//]: # (It is designed to be used together with library docs and Telegram API reference.)

 We will cover all major features of the Telegram bot platform, starting from common features like `/commands` and progressing to more specialized ones,